+Fault Ball

 The Fault Ball does not require power to provide indication and is normally black in color.
 Any showing of white indicates a serious internal fault has been detected within the ACMU and is sufficient indication to remove and replace that LRU.
 This indicator is mechanically held in-state, remains white once triggered, and will not reset with a power cycle or reboot.

+Power Indicator

 The POWER indicator will be green for a normally powered system.
 If not lit, power is not reaching the LRU or the internal power supply has failed.
 This indicator will transition to Red or Amber after a brief Green indication during initialization.
 After 30-60 seconds, this indicator should transition to green.
 If it does not transition to Green, replace the ACMU.

+Enable Indicator

 The ENABLE indicator lights when the system is fully initialized.
 The indicator shows Amber when the satellite link is disabled either by command or a detected warning or fault condition.
 The indicator shows Green when the satellite link is completely operational.
 An obstructed location will inhibit transmissions on the ground resulting in an Amber indication.
 If this indicator remains unlit after the unit has been powered for 90 seconds or when the ENABLE indicator lights, replace the ACMU.

+LED BIT Code Display

 The ACMU also has a two-digit LED BIT code display to provide fault codes caused by external dependencies or to flag a GAU fault.
 This display is updated whenever internal Built-in Test (BIT) is executed, with any detected error codes displayed in sequence roughly once per second and repeated continuously.